tomchaplin/tomchaplin.github.io/_portfolio_entries/2018-09-20-The-Ugly-Croissant.md

 ### Database Approach

 After considering the various options, we decided on using PHP for the server-side logic and MySQL for storing the content.
 This website is not designed to produce a large revenue so would likely be hosted on a shared hosting platform.
-The maj
+The majority of these platforms provided MySQL databases and PHP without any additional setup or cost so this was the clear choice.
+Moreover,

 ### Admin Section

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NzMzMDYzODIsLTIwNTM2ODk2NDUsMT
+eyJoaXN0b3J5IjpbLTkxMDk5ODk0NiwtMjA1MzY4OTY0NSwxMD
-A3NzI2OTc5OSwxNTc0MjkyODM2XX0=
+c3MjY5Nzk5LDE1NzQyOTI4MzZdfQ==
 -->